-Please register with Michelle Astolfi by Thursday, December 12 if you can take part this winter.
+Please register with Michelle Astolfi by Thursday, September 7 if you can take part this fall.
 It will be the usual workbook, video, homework, discussion format.
 Generally about $20/person.
-Spring session will begin April 5.
-More information coming soon.

 We will begin on Wednesday, September 20 for a seven-week series of Paul’s Letter to the Romans at both 6:45 and 9:15 a.m. in the Library.
 Each session will be identical in format of reading aloud portions of the text.
 All are welcome to attend the entire series or drop in as you are able.
 There is no homework required.
 Contact Jo Forrest for additional information.

 Join us for an Adult Education evening beginning Monday, September 25 at 7 p.m. for a 5-session class on the Reformation in the Culbertson Room.

 When Martin Luther nailed his 95 theses to the door of the Castle Church in Wittenberg, he sparked a revolution called the Reformation.
 Meanwhile, dissenters in other parts of the continent and the British Isles were also beginning to separate from the Mother Church.
 Over these five sessions, listen to scholars and theologians as they look back and celebrate the 500th birthday of the Protestant Reformation.

 Dr. Robert Magrisso, a physician and neighbor to many, is also an acclaimed artist whose work was inspired by a near-death experience.
 Join us on Tuesday, October 24 at 7 p.m. in the Culbertson Room for a presentation of his experience and how it influences his art.
 This session is jointly sponsored by Stephen Ministry and Adult Education.